pr0g/cmake-examples/README.md

     |-- CMakeLists.txt
 ```

-> Note: Currently (as of 2021/02/14) not all examples in this repo follow this convention.
-I'll be updating them in the near future...

 When you specify `target_include_directories` (see below), have it point to the `include/` folder so all includes wind up looking like `#include "library-name/file1.h"` as opposed to just `#include "file1.h"`.
 This helps to compartmentalize the library files (similar to a `namespace`).

 ```cmake